InfoTechSite

 D) All i, ii and iii

-17. Details of the incident report include which of the following.
+17. The details of the incident report include which of the following.

 ii) Expected and actual results